Sometimes a dream is as realistic as life itself…

 “Reality, It’s (just) a thought!”

 Remark: nothing I write here is new or invented by me.
-There are many books and documentaries describing the topics I present here, and usually it’s done with more depth and background evidence than I am able to do.
+There are many books and documentaries describing the topics I present here, and usually it’s done with more depth and background evidence than I am capable of.
 All I do here is to bring various elements together in a simple collection that may trigger thinking and invite you to further exploration.
 If I had fun during this discovery, why shouldn’t you have that too?